PhylogenicAIAgents/Phylogenic-AI-Agents/launch_materials/SHIP_IT_TONIGHT.md

    git add .
    git commit -m "Rebrand to ALLELE - Phylogenic AI Agents

-   - Rename package from abe-nlp to allele
+   - Rename package from abe-nlp to phylogenic
    - Update all branding and documentation
    - Rebuild distribution packages
    - All tests passing (10/10)